- High expected returns

 This is a nominal return, meaning that does not reflect inflation.
 While a share might be worth 8% more, it would not be able to purchase 8% more goods, because prices will have also risen during the same period.

 In my free investing courses, I usually quote a ‘real return’ of 5-6% which provides a more realistic picture because it includes inflation.
+This doesn’t assume that you’ll pick the best companies to invest in, but rather you invest in a good spread of funds which return something close to average.

 Many groups, from financial advisers to print journalism expect that this long term average will continue into the future – but this is only an assumption.
 The late fund manager John Bogle, writing for the Financial Times, did question it.